Enhanced Disclosure of Fund Charges

 - As the manager’s investment decisions are not predictable, transaction costs are also not predictable.

-There is a dealing spread between the buying and selling prices of the underlying investments.
-Unlike shares other types of investments (such as bonds, money market instruments, derivatives) have no separately identifiable transaction costs, these costs form part of the dealing spread.
+Dealing spread The dealing spread on the single priced funds represents the difference between the buying and selling price of the underlying investments.
+Some investments have no separately identifiable transaction costs: these costs form part of the dealing spread.
 Dealing spreads vary considerably depending on the transaction value and market sentiment.
-The estimated average dealing spread for each fund is shown in the table below as a percentage of the transaction value.
+The dealing spread on the dual priced funds represents the difference between the issue price (the price at which net contributions take place) and the cancellation price (the price at which net withdrawals take place) The estimated average dealing spread for each fund is shown in the fund charges table as a percentage of the transaction value.